 I found this recipe on Crockpot Tuesdays.
-Cincinnati is known for it’s Skyline Chili which is a sweet chili instead of a spicy chili.
-I live an hour away from Cincinnati so there are lots of Skyline Chili restaurants around.
+Cincinnati is known for its Skyline Chili, a sweet chili instead of a spicy chili.
+I live an hour from Cincinnati, so there are many Skyline Chili restaurants around.
 In fact, there are two Skyline Chili restaurants within five miles of my house.
-Eating there can get expensive so I decided making it at home would be more cost effective plus I know what’s in my food.
+Eating there can get expensive, so I decided making it at home would be a more cost-effective plus, I know what’s in my food.

 Since I found the recipe, I have made it three times.
 It was delicious the first time I made it.
-However, the second time it was too runny so it wasn’t as good.
-So when I made it for the third time, I decided to put a teeny less water in it.
-It ended up being thicker and as delicious as it was the first time.
+However, the second time it was too runny, so it wasn’t as good.
+So when I made it for the third time, I put a little less water.
+It was thicker and as delicious as it was the first time.

 Skyline chili is eaten in 5 ways.

 2-way: spaghetti with chili

 3-way: spaghetti with chili and shredded cheddar cheese

 4-way: spaghetti with chili, shredded cheddar cheese, and onions OR red kidney beans

 5-way: spaghetti with chili, shredded cheddar cheese, onions, and red kidney beans

 - 2 1/2 lbs. lean ground beef